 Pages

-: an object containing all of the site's page components, keyed by pathname
+• pages: an object containing all pages, keyed by pathname

 JSX pages

 You can author pages as a plain React component.
-That component should be the default
+The page component must be the default export.

 export const meta = {